ekviky/TE-NGS/README.md

     Done!
 The project has been unbundled and restored at:
     - "/foo/TE-NGS/distrib/scripts"

+Navigate to /scripts where packrat snapshot is built

+    $ cd scripts

 Check that packrat is up to date

     > packrat::status()

-Navigate to /scripts where packrat snapshot is built

-    $ cd scripts

-Run the script in test mode: compare output provided as expected in /test, eg.
+Run the script in test mode: check that output as expected for test sample in /distrib/test, eg.

     $  R --no-restore --no-save --no-readline --quiet < R_get_TE_calls_v0.1.r --args ../test/ ../test/seq_opt_table.txt 201 test

-Run on your sample of choice:
+Run the script in sample mode: on your sample of choice

-    $ R --no-restore --no-save --no-readline --quiet < R_get_TE_calls_v0.1.r --args ../bar/ ../bar/seq_opt_table.txt 201 sample
+    $ R --no-restore --no-save --no-readline --quiet < R_get_TE_calls_v0.1.r --args /bar/ /bar/seq_opt_table.txt 201 sample

-where /bar points to your own bams generated from the TE-enriched [protocol](#)
+where /bar points to your own directory of bams generated from the TE-enriched [protocol](#)

 Troubleshooting:
-Make sure /annotations files are uncompressed!
-TO DO: update R function to handle gzip input files

-    $ gunzip *.gz

 See the [project page](https://ekviky.github.io/TE-NGS/) for more information